Recently updated on November 30th, 2024 at 11:18 am

 Representation: wlw characters

-Fingersmith is an incredible historical fiction crime novel in Victorican England.
-Set in London 1862, perfect if you’re looking for something similar to Charles Dickens.
-But sapphic.
+Fingersmith is a historical fiction crime novel.
+Set in London in 1862, perfect if you’re looking for something similar to Charles Dickens.

 Sue Trinder is an orphan.
-She’s left in the care of Mrs. Sucksby.
+Mrs Sucksby cares for her.
 Her house also houses a family of petty thieves (fingersmiths).

 One day, the most beloved thief of all arrives—Gentleman, an elegant con man.
-He has an entincing proposition for Sue.
-If she wins a positions as the maid to Maud Lilly and helps Gentlemen, they will all share in Maud’s inheritance.
+He has an enticing proposition for Sue.
+If she wins a position as the maid to Maud Lilly and helps the Gentlemen, they will all share in Maud’s inheritance.

-Once the inheritance is secured, Maud will be passed off as mad and made to live in a lunatic asylum.
+Once they secure the inheritance, they will pass Maud off as mad.
 Sue dreams of paying back the kindness of her adopted family.
-So she agrees.

 Buy on Amazon | Waterstones |